 Over the past few years, India has emerged out as a world-class destination for low-cost bone marrow transplantation.
 There are many hospitals in the country that have accredited great reputation in the market by offering world-class healthcare services in the most affordable way.
 Patients from Nigeria, Bangladesh, Oman, Iraq, Kurdistan, Myanmar and other countries come to India to get low-cost bone marrow transplant.

 The Bone Marrow Transplantation centers in India are the best in the world and provide advanced treatment facilities such as immunotherapy, gene therapy, and biomodulators.
 These centers have been catering to both domestic and international patients.
 Many International Patients come from Oman, Srilanka, Bangladesh, Nigeria, Kenya, Rwanda, Iraq, Nepal etc. Almost 35% of the patients are international patients.
 At these centers, 25% of the transplants are done for thalassemia and another 25% is for acute myeloid leukemia.
-The cost of bone marrow transplant here is very reasonable in comparison to the costs in the US and Europe.
+The cost of bone marrow transplant in India is very reasonable in comparison to the costs in the US and Europe.
 A large number of patients with thalassemia, aplastic anemia, leukemia etc. can choose to avail of this facility.
 Apart from HLA identical sibling transplants, these hospitals have also taken the initiative in starting cord blood transplants and matched unrelated donor transplants.
 They have also begun the cord blood transplant program for a disease like leukemia in children and also for immunodeficiency syndromes.
 They also feature a cord blood facility to collect cord blood units for public banking for application in cord blood transplants.
 These centers also have the facility for total body irradiation (TBI) which is used during conditioning for lymphoid malignancies and also in the decreased intensity conditioning transplants.

 How is this procedure done?